n4vrl0s3/Bubble-Sort-and-Insert-Sort/README.md

 ## License

-This project is licensed under the GNU General Public v3.0 License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 <hr><br>